1024jp/multiComment-CotEditor/README.md

 -------------
 ### key assign
-You can assign a keyboard shortcut to the CotEditor script. default assigned key for this script is Command + Shift + c.
+You can assign a keyboard shortcut to the CotEditor script. default assigned key for this script is Command + Shift + C.
 See details on CotEditor help.

 ### customizable values in script